 In the mid 1970's, the band got a much needed injection of youth.
 Lonnie's son, Bill Kava, took over on clarinet.
 About a year later, Lonnie's youngest son, Kelly Kava, became The Kava's first permanent drummer.
 In about another year, The Kava's got their first full time trumpet player, Dave Cuba, a relative of Isidore's.
 All three were teenagers at the time.
 Dave joined the Navy after graduating high school in the early 1980's, so Norman's youngest son, Brad Koza, took over on trumpet when he wasn't much bigger than his trumpet!
 Boy the ladies swooned over him!!
 After playing for quite a few years, Brad moved away in the mid 1990's to pursue employment opportunities, but has since returned to the area and sits in occasionally.
 To replace Brad, The Kava's recruited their cousin, John Yrkoski, to play trumpet.
 Having all grown up together as farming neighbors, John, like the other band members, is a veteran of the whole Nebraska Polish music tradition.
 John also has his own band called The Traveling Musicians.

 This brings us to today.
-Lonnie Kava, who finally took a much deserved retirement from farming but still lives on his farm near Fullerton, plays bass.
-After making fabulous Polish music for over 50 years, Norman Koza retired in 2006 due to shoulder problems making it impossible to continue.
+Lonnie Kava still plays bass.
+Lonnie has been playing in the band for nearly 75 years!
+After making fabulous Polish music for over 50 years, the late Norman Koza retired in 2006 due to shoulder problems making it impossible to continue.
 His musical abilities and leadership were one of a kind, and will be sorely missed.
-In order to continue, Bill Kava, who lives in Clarks and works as a welder and machinest at Strobel Industries, has successfully made a very difficult switch from clarinet to concertina.
-Kelly Kava, who owns and operates an awards/trophy shop in Grand Island called Awards Plus, plays drums and clarinet (when the band plays "by the door").
-John Yrkoski, who lives in Columbus and works for the power company, plays trumpet, clarinet and violin.
+In order to continue, Bill Kava has successfully made a very difficult switch from clarinet to concertina.
+Kelly Kava plays drums and clarinet (when the band plays "by the door").
+John Yrkoski plays trumpet, clarinet and violin.
 And also to help replace Norman, The Kava's have been lucky enough to acquire the services of John's son, Jeremy "Kuba" Yrkoski on trumpet.
 Although still a young man, Jeremy is already a veteran musician, also playing in his Dad's band, and has done a truly remarkable job adjusting to the style of The Kava's.
-Jeremy is a draftsman at Industrial Engineering in Columbus.
-Bill and Lonnie do the majority of the vocals, but John, Kelly and Jeremy occasionally sing a song or two as well.
+The band has recently finally gotten an accordion back into the mix with the addition of Jim Overfelt of Papillion.
+Jim has relatives in the central Nebraska area, so is very familiar with the Kava style.
+Although only starting to learn accordion a few years ago, Jim has worked very hard and has already become a solid, knowledgeable musician.
+We are very fortunate he is willing to travel so far and provide such a valuable contribution to our sound.